csci4950tgt/utils/README.md

 ## Running web app with docker-compose

 1. Make sure you have docker installed locally.
+2. Run `docker-compose pull` to ensure all services are using their most recent images.
-2. Run `docker-compose up`.
+3. Run `docker-compose up`.
 This will use images hosted on Docker Hub (ex: our [API image](https://hub.docker.com/repository/docker/csci4950tgt/api)) that are automatically built from each service's github master branch

 That should be it.